The project is in a healthy, maintained state

 Disclaimer

-The unit conversions presented in unit_measurements are provided for reference and general informational purposes.
-While we aim to offer accurate conversions, we cannot guarantee their precision in all scenarios.
-Users are advised to cross-verify conversions as needed for their specific use cases.
+The unit conversions provided here are for reference and general informational purposes.
+While we aim for accuracy, we cannot guarantee precision in all scenarios.
+Users are advised to cross-verify conversions for their specific use cases.

 Minimum Requirements